Congratulations! After nine months of waiting you’ve finally met the new little person in your life.

 And REMEMBER – sleep when your baby sleeps and let the housework slide just for a little while.
 These early weeks will go by in a sleep-deprived haze.
-Make the most of your cuddly newborn because he won’t be this little for long.
+Make the most of your cuddly newborn because they won’t be this little for long.

 - Check your paperwork is up to date with our new baby paperwork checklist